-The Arabic word Allah is derived from the article al- (the) and ilah (god), thus referring to the almighty God.
+The Arabic word Allah is most likely derived from the article al- (the) and ilah (god), thus referring to the almighty God.
 Allah is the creator of the universe who has complete authority over all that exists.
 Other titles for the Divine Being used in the Qur’an include Rabb (Sustainer and Cherisher) and Ilah (God).
-Despite the close association of the word Allah with Islam, it is not exclusive to the Muslims; the word Allah was in use among the Arabs long before the revelation of the Qur’an, and continues to be used today by the Arab Christians and some other non-Muslim cultures.
+Despite the close association of the word Allah with the religion of Islam, it is not exclusive to the Muslims; the word Allah was in use among the Arabs long before the revelation of the Qur’an, and continues to be used today by the Arab Christians and some other non-Muslim cultures.

 Being the sole creator and master of the universe, Allah is the only Deity worthy of worship and unconditional obedience.
 While Allah has given humanity the choice whether to obey Him or not in this life, other creations and objects such as the animals, plants, mountains, oceans, and planets, are all in submission to the will of Allah.
 Allah is thus the sole master of the heavens and the earth, and He alone sustains all creation.
 Allah has no associate – no parents or children or predecessor or successor.
 His attributes are perfect, and He is free of animal needs.
 He sustains all, and needs none to support Him.
 He is the Supreme Being, accountable to none.
 He has no beginning and no end; He has always been, and always will be.

 According to Islam, Allah is present “above the heavens” – with His Throne (which may be thought of symbolically or as a physical object) encompassing all that exists.
 The physical nature of Allah is beyond human perception – and hence indescribable.
 However, to give us an indication of His unique physical nature, the Quran states that Allah is the Light of the heavens and the earth, and compares Him to a beautifully glowing light that originates from a blessed source and illuminates all its surroundings: